mahmoudibrahim/timeless/README.md

 # timeless
-A Bayesian Network model for clustering time-course sequencing data, implemented in Matlab and R
+This is a Bayesian Network model for clustering time-course sequencing data, implemented in Matlab and R